 Photo above: Sand dunes at the Portage Lakefront and Riverwalk.
 Courtesy National Park Service.
 Below: Waves crashing onto the beach in the park.
 Courtesy National Park Service.

 Indiana Dunes Now

-How you choose to enjoy Indiana Dunes National Lakeshore is up to you?
+How you choose to enjoy Indiana Dunes National Park is up to you?
 If you just want to put your feet in sand and Lake Michigan surf, you can head over to West Beach or one of the other locales and spend the day from sunup to sundown on a beach day.
 If you want to expand your nature horizons, you can head over to the Paul H. Douglas Center for Environmental Education or a trail and witness over 1,400 species of plants that grow along the shores in the same manner they did when the Potawatomis would row the boat to the same locales.
 There are ranger guided tours available from the Visitor Center during the summer season, with some available at other times of the year.
 Some are held at sunset.
 Now that's a pretty awesome site.

 If you're there during the right time of the year, you might get to witness a birding festival, or surf classes, or perhaps a guided visit to Chellberg Farm.
 Yes, there's a farm.

 If you're just into taking a hike, there's tons of trails throughout the fifteen thousand acres, including trails of 3.4 miles from West Beach or the Miller Woods Trail at the Environmental Center.
 But there's a whole lot more than that.